barrymoo/teach-me-something/nix/README.md

 ### Disable tests of lens
 Sometimes builds fail on this, being able to skip this dumb step can get you one step closer out of hell.
+### Replace the reflection library where lens depends upon with the latest from github
+We can replace dependencies from dependencies!
 ### Make a proper release derivation that copies over the resulting binary
+### Add haskell ide engine as a dependency for your shell
+Every project should track it's own development dependencies as well, so we have developers all working with the same tools.
+Nobody does this.